Skip to main content

 What to Measure

 Traditional SEO metrics do not fully capture AI Mode performance.
-Here is what to track.
+Here is what to track instead.

-AI citations: Monitor whether your brand appears in AI Mode responses for your target queries.
-Tools that track AI search visibility across multiple engines give you the most complete picture.
+AI citations.
+Monitor whether your brand appears in AI Mode responses for your target queries.
+Tools that track AI search visibility across multiple engines give you the most complete picture, because AI Mode citations do not appear in Google Search Console.

-Engagement over traffic: AI Mode may reduce raw click volume while increasing the quality of visits.
-Track engagement metrics — time on page, pages per session, conversion rate — rather than raw visit counts.
+Engagement over traffic.
+AI Mode will reduce raw click volume while increasing the quality of the visits that do arrive.
+Track engagement metrics (time on page, pages per session, conversion rate) rather than raw visit counts.

 Start With What AI Mode Sees Today

-Google AI Mode is not a future concern — it is processing over a billion queries a month right now.
+Google AI Mode is not a future concern.
+It is processing over a billion queries a month right now, with 75 million people using it daily.
 The websites being cited are the ones with clear, structured, authoritative content that answers specific questions with specific evidence.
+The ones being ignored are those still optimising for a ten-blue-links world that no longer dominates user behaviour.

 Frequently Asked Questions